Untold Stories of Baghdad

-Thikra Alwash, a civil engineer and the first woman mayor of Baghdad, said last February that she was giving herself ten years to revive the war-torn city, prioritising the repair of war-scarred infrastructure and the restoration of the city’s heritage.
+Thikra Alwash, a civil engineer and the first woman mayor of Baghdad, said last in February last year that she was giving herself ten years to revive the war-torn city, prioritising the repair of war-scarred infrastructure and the restoration of the city’s heritage.

 Although Baghdad is widely known for the constant terrorist attacks by ISIS since the end of the war in 2011, the Iraqi capital used to be one of the most modernised cities in the Middle East.
 Under the leadership of King Faisal II, Iraq shed all vestiges of British colonialism and invested oil revenues into development projects.
 By the end of the 1950s, the city had cinemas, theatres and clubs, establishing itself as a thriving cosmopolitan and cultural scene, attracting many international designers.